-So, it was in 2006, just after starting this blog, that I started the Weather Blog, where I try to report every few days on the weather, add lots of photos, a bit of news, a bit of this and that... if you're coming to Phuket, the Phuket Weather Blog is well worth bookmarking!
-The photos on this page are taken from the weather blog entries over the last few years.
+So, it was in 2006, just after starting this blog, that I started the Phuket Weather Blog, where I (used to) try to report every few days on the weather, add lots of photos, a bit of news, and a lot of weather data and links ... if you're coming to Phuket, the Phuket Weather Blog is well worth bookmarking!
+The photos on this page are taken from the weather blog entries over the years.

 Phuket Weather Patterns

 We don't have 4 seasons here.
 There's no spring, no autumn (or "fall" as some odd people call it), no freezing winters and the length of the day varies only by an hour throughout the year.
 The weather is pretty stable most of the time; we don't have hurricanes or cyclones.
-Since I came here in 1999 there's not been so much as a tropical storm - we don't get violent weather here.
+Since I came here in 1999 there's not been so much as a tropical storm - we don't get violent weather in Phuket.
 We get some sun, some rain, some wind, and the weather follows 2 general seasons.

 So, what are the seasons in Phuket?
 Well, in layman's terms we can call them the "dry season" and "rainy season", but that's rather simplifying things.
 The proper names for our seasons are as follows:

 • Northeast Monsoon season (approx. November - April)

 • Southwest Monsoon season (approx. May - October)